Click here to inquire about resources and assistance for your small business.

 CARES Act & Paycheck Protection Program and Health Care Enhancement Act

 The Paycheck Protection Program and Health Care Enhancement Act, was signed into law on April 24, 2020, appropriates additional funding for PPP and EIDL.
-Additional information about the programs created to support small businesses is available on the U.S. Small Business Administration’s website at the following links: Paycheck Protection Program; Economic Injury Disaster Loan Grants; SBA Debt Relief; and SBA Express Bridge Loans.
+Additional information about the programs created to support small businesses is available on the U.S. Small Business Administration’s website at the following links: Paycheck Protection Program; Economic Injury Disaster Loans; SBA Debt Relief; and SBA Express Bridge Loans.
+SBA announced the conclusion of the EIDL grant program on 7/11.

 - To apply for the Paycheck Protection Program, contact your lender or find an approved lender here: www.sba.gov/paycheckprotection/find